 The whole family was gathering for dinner on Memorial Day.
 Bill and I went back and forth with dessert ideas until we both agreed on this luscious Mile High Lemon Meringue Pie.

 Mile High Lemon Meringue Pie

 If I were to guess what kind of dessert the hubby would rank second to chocolate, I’d have to say lemon.
 He swoons over lemon bars and tarts.
 Desserts like this luscious Strawberry Lemon Tart are right up his alley!
 When I realized I hadn’t baked up a lemon meringue pie recipe in years, I quickly put it on our holiday menu.
 With two very picky palates in our household, this was a rare dessert that all five of us enjoyed.
 Let me tell you, that doesn’t happen very often!!

 The BEST Lemon Meringue Pie Recipe

 I’ve been using this Southern Living recipe for eons.
 The whole pie is baked for nearly a half hour so the meringue is perfectly cooked.
 Instead of just broiling it, as some recipes prefer, this method prevents you from eating under-cooked egg whites.
-And though I just used four egg whites, you have the option of making a “Mile High” lemon meringue pie by increasing your whites to six.
+And though I just used four egg whites, you have the option of making a “Mile High” lemon pie by increasing your whites to six.
 But my whites whipped up to perfection and made a gorgeous cloud atop the sweet-tart lemon filling.

 Tips for Making the Best Lemon Meringue Pie